 Mandatory HOAs – If you buy a house in a mandatory HOA neighborhood, you are required to join the HOA by virtue of the fact that you will be a homeowner in that neighborhood.
 There is no provision for you to opt out – once you close on the sale, you’re in.
 There are generally substantial neighborhood amenities, commonly a pool, tennis courts, a club house, playgrounds and a formal entryway into the neighborhood.
 You will be required to pay an HOA fee, on an annual, semi-annual, quarterly, or monthly basis.
 There are covenants and restrictions, that you will be required to sign at closing, that will include bylaws that mostly tell you what you can’t do with your property.

 Condominium HOAs – This kind of HOA is much like the mandatory HOA, except that it provides more substantial amenities.
 When you buy a condo, you own only the interior of the home.
-The exterior, from the walls and roof outward, are common property.
+The exterior, from the walls and ceiling outward, are common property.
 That means they’re owned by the HOA.
 As a result, condo HOAs can be even more restrictive than those that cover detached homes.
 However, condo HOAs also bear greater responsibility.
 Since the physical structures are owned by the HOA, it is the HOA that must pay to make exterior repairs and improvements, including replacing the roof, pavement, landscaping, windows and siding as needed.
 They also pay the hazard (exterior) home insurance on the property, and often certain utilities, such as trash removal.
 Fees are usually monthly and a lot higher than with detached housing.
 But the HOA will also provide certain services, such as landscaping and snow removal.
 It’s the perfect arrangement for people who don’t want to concern themselves with exterior maintenance of any kind.

 Non-mandatory HOAs really can’t hurt you in any way, and condominiums are a different animal entirely in which you share ownership of the home with the HOA, who provides very specific and substantial services.
 As well, with condos most people recognize that property use is both restricted and totally necessary due to the communal nature of the arrangement.

 What I’m going to focus on from here on are mandatory HOAs in non-condominium neighborhoods.
-They won’t replace your roof or maintain your yard, but they have a labyrinth or rules and restrictions that can seriously challenge the assumption that you actually own your home and are free to do with it as you please.
+They won’t replace your roof or maintain your yard, but they have a labyrinth of rules and restrictions that can seriously challenge the assumption that you actually own your home and are free to do with it as you please.

 Even worse, mandatory HOAs can negatively affect your economic situation.
 We’ll get to that in some detail in a bit.